 Sagittal plane (or plane of flexion):Determines 4 distinct modalities of cephalic presentation: face; brow; deflexed vertex (or sinciput) and vertex.
 (Figure 7)

 Transverse plane (or plane of position): Determines the fetal position of the modality of presentation, which is the orientation of a point of reference with the right or left; anterior or posterior sides of the maternal pelvis.
 (Figure 8)

 There are eight main fetal positions recognized: (see Figure 6 for example):

 v Right: Anterior and posterior

 v Left: anterior and posterior

 Coronal plane (or plane of synclitism): Determines the lateral obliquity of the presentation and position relative to the mid-axis of the pelvis.
-Only anterior (posterior deviation of the sagittal suture; results in more anterior parietal being palpable) and posterior asynclitism (anterior deviation of the sagittal suture; results in more posterior parietal being palpable) are recognized. (
+Only anterior (posterior deviation of the sagittal suture; results in more anterior parietal being palpable) and posterior asynclitism (anterior deviation of the sagittal suture; results in more posterior parietal being palpable) are recognized.
+(Figure 9)

 The relationship between the axis of the blades and the major axis of the fetal head is defined as fetal grip (also known as fetal application).
 It represents the way the forceps holds the fetal head within the pelvis.

 Considering the contact of the forceps blades with the fetal vault structures three different fetal grips are recognized:

 1. Biparieto-bimalar (which can be symmetric or asymmetric): The forceps makes contact with the parietal bones and then with the malar regions of the face (constituted mostly by the zygomatic bone).
 The ideal grip is a symmetric biparieto-bimalar.
 (Figure 10)